karlhulme/djsonotron/readme.md

 Todo

-- Improve error messages where appropriate? e.g Record requires "" property.
-  Integer (5) must be greater than 10.
-- Write tests to check production of validation code
-- Write a test to verify type system (which means checking valid/invalid test cases of string/record)
 - Generate typescript definitions from records
 - Generate parsing functions for records that I can use to parse inbound JSON payloads